 The institute curriculum will align with TEKS standards for the state's high school ELA curriculum.
 Faculty presentations will cover Shakespeare’s world, works, and the sources he drew upon in his writing; approaches to teaching the major tragedies, comedies, and sonnets; and intersections between Shakespeare and Latinx drama.
 The institute will also include presentations on developing engaging writing assignments that emerge from the study of Shakespeare’s works.
 Peggy O’Brien, director of education at the Folger Shakespeare Library, will train participants in performance-based teaching strategies.

 J. Dennis Huston, Gladys Louise Fox Professor Emeritus of English at Rice University, will deliver the institute’s keynote lecture.
-The program faculty also includes Ariane Balizet (Southern Methodist University), Ann Christensen (University of Houston), Ruben Espinosa (The University of Texas at El Paso), Patricia M. Gárcia (The University of Texas at Austin), Katherine A. Gillen (Texas A&M San Antonio University), Catherine Loomis (University of New Orleans), Peggy O’Brien (Folger Shakespeare Library), Joseph Ortiz (The University of Texas at El Paso), Kathryn Vomero Santos (Trinity University), and Laura Turchi (University of Houston).
+The program faculty also includes Ariane Balizet (Southern Methodist University), Ann Christensen (University of Houston), Ruben Espinosa (The University of Texas at El Paso), Patricia M. Gárcia (The University of Texas at Austin), Katherine A. Gillen (Texas A&M University-San Antonio), Catherine Loomis (Rochester Institute of Technology), Peggy O’Brien (Folger Shakespeare Library), Joseph Ortiz (The University of Texas at El Paso), Kathryn Vomero Santos (Trinity University), and Laura Turchi (University of Houston).

 The institute is open to secondary-level ELA teachers in Texas schools.
 Priority consideration will be given to early-career teachers in low-performing schools and districts.